cuba-platform/ldap-addon/README.md

 adding new classes to the source code of your application.
 Custom rules can be viewed from the application UI, however, they cannot be configured or amended there.

-One of the advantages of custom rules is that they allow specifying additional conditions not related to LDAP attributes.
+One of the advantages of custom rules is that they allow specifying additional conditions not related to LDAP attributes or schema.
 The example of a custom rule is provided below.

 ```java